Optimise your Supplementary Retirement Scheme

 Deposit Insurance Scheme

-Singapore dollar deposits of non-bank depositors and monies and deposits denominated in Singapore dollars under the Supplementary Retirement Scheme are insured by the Singapore Deposit Insurance Corporation, for up to SGD50,000 in aggregate per depositor per Scheme member by law.
+Singapore dollar deposits of non-bank depositors and monies and deposits denominated in Singapore dollars under the Supplementary Retirement Scheme are insured by the Singapore Deposit Insurance Corporation, for up to S75,000 in aggregate per depositor per Scheme member by law.
+Monies and deposits denominated in Singapore dollars under the CPF Investment Scheme and CPF Retirement Sum Scheme are aggregated and separately insured up to S$75,000 for each depositor per Scheme member.
 Foreign currency deposits, dual currency investments, structured deposits and other investment products are not insured.

 * Income tax savings based on the assumption that a married male Singapore Citizen has an annual income of S$102,000 in 2015 and enjoys total personal tax relief of S$31,500 (Earned Income Relief of S$1,000, CPF Relief of S$17,000, NSman Self Relief of S$5,000, Qualifying Child Relief of S$4,000 and Parent Relief of S$4,500) and SRS relief of S$15,300 for the Year of Assessment 2016.